LuiSRoch/LuiSRoch.github.io/collaboration.md

 <!-- site-header -->
    <div class="page-content">

-    I work on interpretable data analysis and visualization, which is a combination of data mining, statistics and visualization using a combination of tools; from Python & SQL to Tableau.
+    I work with data science to provide analytics and visualizations on real estate, financial industry, and supply chain.
+I'm interested in combining data mining, statistics and visualizations using a combination of tools; from Python & SQL to Scala to Tableau to plotly-dash.
 	<br />

    </div>